IBMStockTrader/stock-quote/README.md

 -->

 The *stock-quote* microservice gets the price of a specified stock.
-It hits an API in **API Connect**, which drives a call to `IEXTrading.com` to get the actual data.
+It hits an API in **API Connect**, which drives a call to `https://api.iextrading.com/1.0/stock/{symbol}/quote` to get the actual data, then mediates the structure of the returned JSON as described below.

 It responds to a `GET /{symbol}` REST request, where you pass in a stock ticker symbol, and it returns a JSON object containing that *symbol*, the *price*, the *date* and the *time* it was quoted.
 The *time*